Understanding Breast Cancer

 Breast cancer is the most common cancer in women in the United States.
-According to the Cancer statistics, it’s estimated that in 2017 about 255,180 new cases of invasive breast cancer will be diagnosed in women and about 2,470 new cases in men.
-About 63,410 new cases of carcinoma in situ (CIS) will be diagnosed (CIS is non-invasive and is the earliest form of breast cancer).
-About 40,610 women will die from breast cancer.
+According to the Cancer statistics, it’s estimated that in 2019 about 268,600 new cases of invasive breast cancer will be diagnosed in women and about 2,670 new cases in men.
+About 62,930 new cases of carcinoma in situ (CIS) will be diagnosed (CIS is non-invasive and is the earliest form of breast cancer).
+About 41,760 women will die from breast cancer this year.
 If you’re worried about developing breast cancer, or if you know someone who has been diagnosed with the disease, one way to deal with your concerns is to get as much information as possible.

 About 80 percent of breast cancers originate in the mammary ducts, while about 20 percent arise in the lobules.
 (Lobules – Spherical-shaped sacs in the breast that produce milk.)
 Look at the reliable links section below to start your education.

 Help us fund free or low cost mammograms to catch Breast Cancer in its earliest stages.
 Click on the donate now button above and in the comments section indicate that the funds are for mammograms.

 - Info on Inflammatory Breast Cancer (IBC) Inflammatory breast cancer is a rare, but deadly disease.
 Doctors say it is often difficult to diagnose because the symptoms are quite different from typical breast cancer.
-Please watch this informational video.
+Please watch these informational videos.
 It is a silent Killer!
-Additionally there is a new IBC organization that has some useful info.
-Here is the Link for the IBC Foundation.
-The New Jersey Commission on Cancer Research has a special research report dated Spring 2008 that is also very informative despite the 2008 date.
+Additionally there is a new IBC organization that has some useful info – EraseIBC.
+Here is the Link for the Erase IBC organization.

 - PARP Inhibitors